ubc/kubernetes-deploy/README.md

 ### Requirements

 1. GitLab Runner using Docker or Kubernetes executor with privileged mode enabled,
-2. Service account for existing OpenShift cluster,
+2. Service account for existing Kubernetes cluster,
 3. DNS wildcard domain to host deployed applications.

 ### Limitations

 1. Only public docker images can be deployed,
-2. There is no upgrades for OpenShift existing deployments,
-3. There is no ability to pass environment variables to deployed application,
+2. There is no ability to pass environment variables to deployed application,
-4. Currently we do not have a way to watch for deployment status and make sure that deployment did succeed,
+3. Currently we do not have a way to watch for deployment status and make sure that deployment did succeed,
-5. Currently we do not have a way to expose `mysql`, `postgres` or other database services.
+4. Currently we do not have a way to expose `mysql`, `postgres` or other database services.

 ### Examples